Milestone chart: Definition, steps, and a template

 Other ways to plan your milestones

-While a timeline is the best way to outline your work and get an expansive overview of tasks, deliverables, and deadlines, there are other ways you can visualize and plan your milestones.
+While a timeline is the best way to outline your work and get an expansive overview of tasks, deliverables, and deadlines, other project charts can also help you visualize and plan your milestones.

 [inline illustration] alternative ways to visualize milestones (infographic)